Why Seasonal Recipe Marketing Requires Year-Round Commitment

 Why is thinking seasonally so powerful in recipe marketing?

 A Google search for 'how to cook rice' throws up 1,110,000,000 results.
 A Google search for 'how to cook fiddleheads' throws up 145,000.
 It's clearly much easier to rank for produce with a short season such as fiddleheads or wild garlic than it is for rice or chicken and as the statistics from The Daily Meal illustrate, the appetite for recipes that use these seasonal ingredients exists.
-Google search data (below) for 'blood orange recipes' shows that interest in recipes that make use of this seasonal fruit spikes in January and February.
+Google search data (below) for 'blood orange recipes' shows that interest in recipes that make use of this seasonal fruit spikes between January and March.

 Similarly, although corn on the cob is readily available year-round in the frozen foods aisle, search interest in 'corn on the cob recipes' begins to climb from April each year and decreases from August.